xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_iot/Temperature_Alerting_System.md

 Our data pipeline should look like this:
 ![ Temperature Alerting System Flow](img_temperature_alerting_system/datapipeline.png)

-## 1 Confluent cloud ksqldb setup
+## 1 Confluent Cloud ksqldb setup to enable use run our ksqlDB script.

 - Login to Confluent Cloud.
 - Select or create an environment.
-- Create new KsqlDB cluster or select an existing from within your environment.
+- Create new ksqlDB cluster or select an existing from within your environment.
-- Select "KsqlDB" from your left panel to display all KsqlDb Clusters.
+- Select "ksqlDB" from your left panel to display all ksqlDb clusters.
-- Select a KsqlDB cluster to display the ksqlDB Editor.
+- Select a ksqlDB cluster to display ksqlDB editor.

 ![Start Screen](img_temperature_alerting_system/ksqlDB_Start.png)

-## 2. Create Topic (TEMPERATURE_READINGS)
+## 2. Create stream (TEMPERATURE_READINGS), this equally auto creates topic (TEMPERATURE_READINGS)

-## 3. Create and populate streams.

 ```
 CREATE STREAM TEMPERATURE_READINGS (ID VARCHAR KEY, TIMESTAMP VARCHAR, READING BIGINT)